It is a good start, my Lords—just have to keep going.

 There were also concerns on the part of faith groups, which I believe have been successfully addressed and handled.
 The Government should be thanked for listening.
 In Judaism, as the noble Lord, Lord Leigh, said, there is nothing more important than saving a life.
 Religious strictures yield to that, and donating organs is invaluable.
 Jews and some other faith communities have a commitment to bodily integrity that extends through life to death.
 Therefore it is critical for them to retain an element of donor and then family control in the system.

-The letter from Ms Doyle-Price, Parliamentary Under-Secretary of State for Mental Health and Suicide Prevention—what a bag of responsibilities she has—which the noble Lord, Lord Leigh, referred to, was sent to the to the Board of Deputies of British Jews, dated 25 October, and was very welcome.
+The letter from Ms Doyle-Price, Parliamentary Under-Secretary of State for Mental Health and Suicide Prevention—what a bag of responsibilities she has—which the noble Lord, Lord Leigh, referred to, was sent to the Board of Deputies of British Jews, dated 25 October, and was very welcome.
 The Board of Deputies represents mainstream Judaism.
-In that letter, the Minister confirmed that the concept of deemed consent only applies in the absence of a decision by the deceased or their appointed representative to consent or not consent, and that the method for signifying non-consent is not limited by the Bill.
+In that letter, the Minister confirmed that the concept of deemed consent applies only in the absence of a decision by the deceased or their appointed representative to consent or not consent, and that the method for signifying non-consent is not limited by the Bill.

 The letter also said that, if an individual cannot be identified or a person in a qualifying relationship cannot be found, the organ donation will not take place, since they have to be consulted.
 Individuals will also be allowed to consent to donate organs selectively or conditionally.
 And a new faith option will be included in the organ donor register, where organ donors can request that their faith is taken into account when organ donation is in issue; the text on the register will say, “I would like NHS staff to speak to my family and anyone else appropriate about how organ donation can go ahead in line with my faith or beliefs”; and appropriate agencies will engage with faith and minority communities in developing guidance that addresses those concerns.